-For all programs except the M.Ed., a maximum of two three-semester hour graduate-level courses for a total of six semester hours may be transferred from other regionally accredited institutions provided that
+For all programs a maximum of two three-semester hour graduate-level courses for a total of six semester hours may be transferred from other regionally accredited institutions provided that

 - The grade for the transferred course is 3.0 (B) or greater. - The course was completed within the previous five years. - The program director judges the course to satisfy specified requirements in the graduate curriculum.